cuffyca/NNLBD/guide/reduplicating_work/cd2_reduplication.md

 ./test_modified_cs5.embeddings
 ```

+*NOTE: The shell script generates `plain text` embeddings, then converts them to `binary` vectors.
+We're only interested in the `plain text` variants.*

 Now we are ready to begin LBD experimentation using the CD-2 model.
 You may remove the `./nn_for_LBD` directory and any associated files. **Please, keep the aforementioned files before removing the main `./nn_for_LBD` directory.**